preciofishbone/OmniaDocs/tenant-management/tutorials/index.rst

 The editors options
 ********************
-A tutorial is always created for a specific page, there are no options for global tutorials.
+A tutorial is always created for a specific page, the first step is to go the page.

 To access the Tutorial options, open the Admin menu and select Tutorials.